ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson2.md

 ### 3. **PWR**

-*SMPS will be enabled here to achieve best power consumption performance.
+*SMPS will be enabled here to achieve best power consumption performance even in run mode.
 Smart Run Domain Debug pins will also be selected*

 1. From Debug Pins tab flag the three options note that PA5,PA6,PA7 appears in GPIO Settings tab
 2. Select SMPS as Power Regulator from Power Saving tab

-Note: Role of PA5,PA6,PA7 will be understood later in this session
+`Note`: Role of PA5,PA6,PA7 will be understood later in this session

 ![Cubemx pwm](./img/04.gif)